Whoopi Goldberg

 Whoopi Goldberg Now

-In November 2020, the actress celebrated her 65th birthday.
-She approached this milestone with an active lifestyle, voting in the presidential election and advising her followers on how to fill out ballots correctly when voting remotely.
-Whoopi Goldberg was selected as the official ambassador for the 2022 Special Olympics, which are planned to be held in America.
-Besides her public engagements, the actress also spends time with her grandchildren and great-granddaughter.
-She even tried to bake a cake with her for her birthday.
+In November 2020, the actress celebrated her 65th birthday while staying politically engaged, voting in the presidential election and helping her followers navigate remote voting procedures.
+Whoopi Goldberg was chosen as the official ambassador for the 2022 Special Olympics USA.
+Beyond her public commitments, she enjoys spending time with her grandchildren and great-granddaughter, even attempting to bake a birthday cake together.

 Whoopi Goldberg Now